Retirement & Planning

 We want to de-mystify retirement.
 Our goal is to help you take off the candy-coated wrapping of what it’s sold to be and really make it something.
 Really make it the final chapter of a life-well-lived.
 But to get there takes a little doing in the process.

 Generally speaking, retirement is exemplified by one big decision: the moment you turn in the “Wage Earner Card.”
 And whether you made that decision for yourself or health concerns, downsizing or unwanted layoffs made it for you, you now stand in a position difficult to turn back from.
 Once you step away from that 40-year career, picking back up again at the same pay with the same effort is near impossible for most.
 Yes, many will decide to return to part time work or volunteer opportunities, but it will never be as it was before this big decision was made.

 But while that one big decision gets a lot of press, it’s the thousand small decisions around it that make retirement possible.
 The decision to start funding your 401(k) at age 25.
 The decision to buy long-term care insurance.
-The decision to save for your kid’s college so you didn’t have to refinance your house to pay the bills from UCLA.
+The decision to save for your kid’s college so you didn’t have to refinance your house to pay the bills for your kid's tuition.
 All these decisions added up and now whatever they’ve come to is what you have to work with.

 Financial planning is fundamentally the business of lining those decisions one after another.
 We work with our clients to understand what their priorities are and how those priorities are working in concert or in conflict with their current decisions.
 And then we work to align those decisions with the big goals one at a time.
 As you look through the Idea Center and consider the big ideas of retirement and long-term planning, consider your own goals and decisions.
 How well aligned are they?